Coronavirus: World Health Organisation officially declares a pandemic

-Expressing alarm both about mounting infections and slow government responses, the World Health Organization has declared that the global coronavirus crisis is now a pandemic but also said it's not too late for countries to act.
+Expressing alarm both about mounting infections and slow government responses, the World Health Organisation has declared that the global coronavirus crisis is now a pandemic but also said it's not too late for countries to act.

 By reversing course and using the charged word "pandemic" that it had previously shied away from, the UN health agency appeared to want to shock lethargic countries into pulling out all the stops.